 So how does the company pay its bills and earn a profit?

-Trim takes a percentage of the money they save you when they negotiate a lower recurring bill with a service provider such as DirecTV or AT&T.
+When Trim negotiates a lower recurring bill with a service provider such as DirecTV or AT&T, they automatically take a percentage of the savings they generate.

 They also make money from third-party partners when they find you a better insurance provider or credit card with a lower rate.